haririsina/TCP-Connection-EchoServer/README.md

 Code is in java

-Establishe and test A TCP connection with EchoSever.
+Establish and test A TCP connection with EchoSever.
 Telnet is used as a client to connect to server localhost (or your desired IP)

 Three kinds of EchoServer is provided: